VictorOlof/Unity-Helicopter/README.md

 ### LevelEvents
 - OnSetPlayerCKPT

-  Invokes by LineManager when timer is finished.
+  Invokes by LineManager when OnLevelTimerComplete-event occur.

 - OnPrepNewLevelEvent (LevelParameters levelParameters)

-  Invokes by LevelManager when checkpoint is set.
+  Invokes by LevelManager when OnSetPlayerCKPT-event occur.
   Sends LevelParameters for the upcoming level.

 - OnPlayerCKPT